nubsuki/Server-setup/Readme.md

 - **Jackett**
 - **Bazarr**
 - **Jellyseerr**
+- **Ellen** — A custom bot that plays music and videos and has AI chat

 ### Web Servers:
 - **Nginx Proxy Manager** — Used to obtain wildcard SSL for my domain.